home-assistant/home-assistant.io/source/_components/ihc.markdown

 ## {% linkable_title Auto setup of IHC products %}

-If the auto setup is enabled, the `ihc` component will automatically find IHC products and insert these as devices in Home Assistant.
+If the auto setup is enabled, the `ihc` integration will automatically find IHC products and insert these as devices in Home Assistant.
 To disable this set auto_setup to false.
 See the individual device types for a list of IHC products to be recognized automatically.

 Components will get a default name that is a combination of the IHC group and IHC resource id.
 If you want to change the display names use the [Customizing entities](/docs/configuration/customizing-devices/).

 ## {% linkable_title Manual setup %}

 Each device is associated with an IHC resource id.
-To manually setup components you specify resource ids from the IHC project.
+To manually setup integrations you specify resource ids from the IHC project.
 The IHC project is the file you edit/upload to the IHC Controller using LK IHC Visual - or similar program if your controller is not the LK brand.

 The project file is an XML file and you can view it with any text/XML editor.
 You can rename it to have the XML extension and use a browser like Chrome or Internet Explorer.
 The resources are the \<airlink_xxx> or \<dataline_xxx> elements.
 Shown as inputs or outputs of products in the IHC application.
 You can also use inputs and outputs from function blocks.
 These are the \<resource_input> and \<resource_output> elements from the project file.